The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Deforming pointed families of polarized varieties

 Here $S'$ is the base change of $\hat{S}$ to $Y'$, and $S^{new}$ is the additional discriminant locus of the new family (i.e., the singular fibres of the new family lie over $S'\cup S^{new}$).
 A detailed construction of the diagram above can be found in the proofs of Lemma~4.1 and Lemma~4.4.(i) of \cite{VZ02}.
+By using Kawamata's covering trick again (\emph{cf.} \cite[Theorem~17]{KawamataChar}), we may and do assume that $(E_{Y'},\theta_{Y'})$ has unipotent local monodromy along the boundary.